johndoe31415/pyradium/README.md

                         Slide geometry, in pixels.
 Defaults to 1280x720.
   -r, --remove-pauses   Ignore all pause directives and just render the final
                         slides.
+  --collapse-animation  Do not render animations as multiple slides, just show
+                        one complete slide.
   -i filename, --index-filename filename
                         Gives the name of the presentation index file.
                         Defaults to index.html.
 Useful if you want to render